Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/6_Native_Ads.md

      }
     ```

-- `BUNativeAdRelatedView`, an object need object `BUNativeAd` by call the `refreshData` method
+- `BUNativeAdRelatedView`, an object need to pass `BUNativeAd` when call the `refreshData` method on which.

-  - You can get logoADImageView、dislikeButton, etc, via `BUNativeAdRelatedView`.
+  - You can add ad logo、ad label、dislikeButton, etc, via `BUNativeAdRelatedView`.The

+    `Logo` and `ad label` are required to add to the `Native ads`.  `logoADImageView` is recommended, which contains logo and ad label.
+It needed to actively add dislikeButton in order to deal with the feedback and improve the accuracy of ad.

     ```objective-c
     - (void)setNativeAd:(BUNativeAd *)nativeAd {